FOR A BETTER US

 - YMCA facilities will have adjusted hours.

 - Please bring your own towel and water bottle.
-Towel services has been suspended and water fountains are only available to fill up water bottles.
+Towel services has been suspended.

 - If you have the urge to cough or sneeze, cover your nose and mouth.
 Wash your hands thoroughly before returning to your activity.